Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student and be logged into the system before this use case begins.
+User must be Student and be logged in the system before this use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^

-The system state is unchanged.
+Student is assigned to a task.

 Extension Points
 ^^^^^^^^^^^^^^^^